-- Limited funding is available to support species-specific restoration and management activities to aid recovery of longleaf ecosystemdependent species. - Preference will be given to projects that contribute to the species outcomes outlined in the Longleaf Forests and Rivers business plan for red-cockaded woodpecker (RCW), gopher tortoise, Bachman's sparrow, and northern bobwhite - Projects aiding in the recovery of populations of other forest dependent wildlife species that are indicators of healthy forest ecosystems will also be considered - Includes, but not limited to: swallow-tailed kite, red-headed woodpecker, brown-headed nuthatch, eastern indigo snake, wild turkey, and flatwoods salamander (spp.) - Species response monitoring
+- Limited funding is available to support species-specific restoration and management activities to aid recovery of longleaf ecosystemdependent species. - Preference will be given to projects that contribute to the species outcomes outlined in the Longleaf Forests and Rivers business plan for red-cockaded woodpecker (RCW), gopher tortoise, Bachman's sparrow, and northern bobwhite - Projects aiding in the recovery of populations of other forest dependent wildlife species that are indicators of healthy forest ecosystems will also be considered - Includes, but not limited to: swallow-tailed kite, red-headed woodpecker, brown-headed nuthatch, eastern diamondback rattlesnake, eastern indigo snake, wild turkey, flatwoods salamander (spp.), bats, and pollinators. - Species response monitoring